Sustainable biofuel: Better Sugarcane Initiative / Bonsucro

-Biofuel producers that wish to sell products marked with the Bonsucro standard must both ensure that they product to the Production Standard, and that their downstream buyers meet the Chain of Custody Standard.
+Biofuel producers that wish to sell products marked with the Bonsucro standard must both ensure that they produce to the Production Standard, and that their downstream buyers meet the Chain of Custody Standard.
 In addition, if they wish to sell to the European market and count against the EU Renewable Energy Directive, then they must adhere to the Bonsucro EU standard, which includes specific greenhouse gas calculations following European Commission calculation guidelines.

 Oil price moderation

 Biofuels offer the prospect of real market competition and oil price moderation.
-According to the Wall Street Journal, crude oil would be trading 15 per cent higher and gasoline would be as much as 25 per cent more expensive, if it were not for biofuels.
+According to The Wall Street Journal, crude oil would be trading 15 per cent higher and gasoline would be as much as 25 per cent more expensive, if it were not for biofuels.
 A healthy supply of alternative energy sources will help to combat gasoline price spikes.